 Unlike Android’s sometimes confusing, always seemingly messy interface, the WebOS makes sense.
 And like the iOS, it is (was) controlled by one company so it would most likely not devolve into a bunch of dissimilar implementations filled with crapware and bloatware.
-That control even allowed for the integration of third-party tools, like Skype, into a rational integrate service, rather than one driven by individual apps.
+That control even allowed for the integration of third-party tools, like Skype, into a rationally integrated service, rather than one driven by individual apps.

-The WebOS offered simple access to calendar, contacts and e-mail, and world-class integration with existing platforms, including Microsoft Exchange.
-Eventually this could have been the link between the TouchPad and HP’s enterprise aspirations, as Apple still has skeptics about Apple’s ability to adequately serve the security needs of the corporate world, and the questionable future of RIM, both as a platform and a company.
+The WebOS offered simple access to calendars, contacts and e-mail, and world-class integration with existing platforms, including Microsoft Exchange.
+Eventually, WebOS could have been the link between the TouchPad and HP’s enterprise aspirations, as Apple still has skeptics about Apple’s ability to adequately serve the security needs of the corporate world, and the questionable future of RIM, both as a platform and a company.

-On the Adobe Flash battle front, I found HP’s implementation much more fluid that Android’s.
-Websites using Flash look and behave pretty much like they do on a PC.
+On the Adobe Flash battlefront, I found HP’s implementation much more fluid than Android’s.
+Websites using Flash look and behave pretty much as they do on a PC.
 Google and its partners need to spend more time making the Flash experience live up to their marketing hype.